-Yes, online students qualify for the same scholarships as main campus students at the undergraduate level.
-To learn more about the types of scholarships that are available and the requirements and deadlines for applying for a scholarship, please see the Office of Admission and Scholarships website.
+Yes, online undergraduate students qualify for the same scholarships as on-campus students.
+To learn more about the scholarships, their requirements and deadlines, visit the Office of Admission and Scholarships website.

 Online Student Services

 Community college and university testing centers and libraries are preferred.
-If one of these is not a viable option, you may choose a proctor, but the proctor must meet specific requirements found under Proctoring.
+If one of these is not an option, you may acquire a proctor based on specific guidelines.

 myState & Class Registration

-- Specific registration time slots: Students are assigned a specific time slot for registration each semester and will not be able to register for courses until their designated time.
-To find out your designated time to register, please contact your academic advisor.
+- Specific registration time slots: Students are assigned a designated time slot for registration and will not be allowed to register before that.
+You may contact your advisor to acquire your time.

-After registering for your classes, choose Order or Reserve your Textbooks in the Registration Menu.
-Follow the instructions on the screen and a listing of required textbooks and materials will appear for the semester.
-Or visit Barnes & Noble at MSU to search and order.
+After registering for your classes, choose Order or Reserve Your Textbooks in the Registration menu.
+Review the video below.
+You may also visit Barnes & Noble at MSU to search and order.

-Access to online courses is available on the first day of class and not before.
-On the first day of class, log in to Canvas.
-Your courses are listed under the Course List module in the middle of the page.
+Access to online courses is not available until the first day of class.
+On that first day, log into Canvas Canvas where you’ll find your courses under the Course List module in the center of the page.

-Log in to myState open the navigation menu by clicking the "hamburger" icon at the top left of the page, choose the Banner tab, then under the Academic Records Menu, choose View Your Class Schedule and Grades.
+On the myState website, click the “hamburger” menu icon at the top left.
+Choose the Banner tab.
+Then under Academic Records Menu, choose View Your Class Schedule and Grades.

-Visit our Technical Assistance page for a complete listing of recommended technology requirements
+Visit Technical Assistance for a complete overview of the requirements.

 Tuition & Fees

-In general financial aid is applicable to online education courses.
-All financial aid decisions are made by the Office of Financial Aid.
-For more details, please visit the Office of Student Financial Aid.
+In general, financial aid is available to online students.
+All decisions are made by the Office of Student Financial Aid.
+Please visit their website for details.

 Contact us at:Center for Distance Education